realiztikkk/Brutal-Wasteland/README.md

 ### Wabbajack

-Important: When updating Brutal Wasteland, you will have to check the What's new section if each update is save-safe or not save-safe.
-This is important because adding mods mid-playthrough can cause crashes, bugs, and a whole list of other issues.
-The update version shows at the top of the modlist.
-Back up any mods you installed on top of Brutal Wasteland or place [NoDelete] in front of the mod’s name!
+Important: On updating; Back up any mods you installed on top of Brutal Wasteland or place [NoDelete] in front of the mod’s name!
 Example:

 Instructions: